 You may have heard from some that an oil separator should be one of the first mods to get for your Mustang.
 In a lot of cases, that’s completely true.
 This is due to oil blow-by coming off the crankcase being released back into your intake.

-All part of your Mustang’s Positive Crankcase Ventilation (PCV) system, there is a line that connects the crankcase back to the intake tract to release excess gases back through the engine.
+As part of your Mustang’s Positive Crankcase Ventilation (PCV) system, there is a line that connects the crankcase back to the intake tract to release excess gases back through the engine.
 A way to recycle unused gas fumes, in a way.

-Oil blow-by is worth noticing on naturally aspirated engines, but drastically increased on turbocharged and supercharged engines.
+Oil blow-by is worth noticing on naturally aspirated engines, but is drastically increased on turbocharged and supercharged engines.